ZiyueChloeZhang/FrontendMentor-Stats_preview_card_component_solution/README.md

 - import fonts from [Google Fonts](https://fonts.google.com/)
 - different units: vh, vw, em, %
 - makeing a webpage different on mobile and desktop using media queries
+- how to host a static webpage on [GitHub Pages](https://pages.github.com/)

 ### Continued development
 In will try to use more sematic html markup to increase the readbility of my code.
 Also try to seperate the mobile and desktop portion of the css file in a more clearer way.